-Furthermore, this figure indicates that the reactivity worth of new target capsules for Y-90 and Lu-177 may be over 20% less than the existing Mo-99 target.
-It is noted that the calculated reactivity worth within the target capsules for Lu-177 and Y-90 is predominately a result of the use of Molybdenum metal and Zirconium to add ballast and fill space not occupied by the ampoules.
-Based on preliminary target capsule design and calculations, the YAS glass microspheres used in the Y-90 target capsules has a negligible effect on the overall reactivity worth for a string of Y-90 target capsules, and the Yb2O3 used in the Lu-177 target capsules.
-The use of Molybdenum metal and Zirconium to add ballast and fill space has two contributing effects.
+Furthermore, this figure indicates that the reactivity worth of new target capsules for Y-90 may be over 20% less than the existing Mo-99 target.
+It is noted that the and calculated reactivity worth within the target capsules for and Y-90 is predominately a result of the use of Molybdenum metal and Zirconium to add ballast and fill space not occupied by the ampoules.
+Based on preliminary target capsule design and calculations, the YAS glass microspheres used in the Y-90 target capsules has a negligible effect on the overall reactivity worth for a string of Y-90 target capsules, and the used in the target capsule accounts for ~2% of the total reactivity target capsules.
+The use of Molybdenum metal and worth for a string of Zirconium to add ballast and fill space has two contributing effects.
 First it adds ballast to the target capsule to ensure an appropriate target mass to allow for functionality of the TDS.
 Second, it increases the amount of neutron absorption which allows the targets to closely resemble the Mo-99 target capsules.